Barkerprooks/proxy.sh/README.md

 ## System Wide
 If your desktop environment is something like `macos` or `gnome` you can use the URI `socks5://127.0.0.1:8080` under your proxy settings in the SOCKS5 category in order to tunnel _some_ of your traffic through the proxy.
 You can also manually set up the SOCKS5 proxy on most web browsers like `firefox` or `chrome`.
 ## Installing
-Feeling ballsy? go ahead and copy the `proxy.sh` script to `/usr/local/bin/proxy.sh` so you can access it from anywhere.
+Feeling ballsy? go ahead and link the `proxy.sh` script to `/usr/local/bin/proxy.sh` so you can access it from anywhere.
 Make sure to run `update-rc.sh` beforehand so you get the full package.
+Make sure you have a final resting place for this repository before running the script below.
 ```
-sudo cp ./proxy.sh /usr/local/bin/proxy.sh
+sudo ln -s $PWD/proxy.sh /usr/local/bin/proxy.sh
 ```
 ## Why are you using this?
 If you're on this page you probably already know how to do this stuff.
 I don't assume anyone will actually use this.
 I write like it will happen because that way _I_ can look back on this and remember what I was doing.